MihaMarkic/godot-tscn-source-generator/README.md

 ```
 If you have a class named `Player` you can use

-a) `AnimatedSprite2D.Instance` method without explicilty using generic argument or node name.
+a) `AnimatedSprite2D.Instance` method without explicitly using generic argument or node name.

 b) `node.Animation = AnimatedSprite2DNode.SpriteFrames.Up` instead of `node.Animation = "up"`